JGN1/ewd-api-labs-2023/README.md

 ~~~
 This is essentially performing a switch operation, calling the appropriate method based on the value of `VITE_AUTH_API` value in the .env (or .env.stage) file.

 The `components/profileIcon/index.jsx` page essentially manages the session of a logged in user.
 As such I needed to update this so that the React protected routes could be accessed/protected depending on whether user logged in or not.
 Additionally the information displayed in the profileIcon component changes for logged in and logged out users.
-The following screenshots illustrate this..
+The following screenshots illustrate this...

 ![][image13]
 ![][image14]